National Aeronautics and Space Administration

 What's New in Lunar & Planetary Science

-Cosmos 482, a failed Soviet Venus probe launched in 1972 but left stranded in an elliptical Earth orbit that has slowly been decaying, reentered the atmosphere on May 10 at 6:24 UT.
-Because the probe was designed to withstand entry into the Venus atmosphere, it may have survived reentry, but it would have landed in the Indian Ocean.
+Cosmos 482, a failed Soviet Venus probe launched in 1972 but left stranded in an elliptical Earth orbit that has slowly been decaying, re-entered the atmosphere on 10 May at 6:24 UT.
+Because the probe was designed to withstand entry into the Venus atmosphere, it may have survived re-entry, but it would have landed in the Indian Ocean.

 The Lucy mission flew within about 960 km of asteroid 52246 Donaldjohanson on 20 April 2025 with closest approach at 17:51 UT (1:51 p.m.
 EDT).
 For images from the flyby and more information, see the Lucy news release.